soohar218/Simple-Dashboard/README.md

 - Not using react-table for sortable table with pagination: known issue with fetch
 - Use more open source front-end componentes to reduce the time spent on front-end development
 - I misread the minimum requirements of the case study in the beginning, which led to poor priority management
+- Improve how to run this app with simpler scripts to minimize terminal commands given more time